-23. Companies shall provide the information in writing on the particulars of respective registrable persons to their respective CSPs or to the Registrar, as the case may be.
-It should be noted that in accordance with the provisions of the Relevant Laws only Ordinary Resident Companies are permitted to engage the Registrar to assist them to establish and maintain their beneficial ownership registers.
+22. Companies shall provide the information in writing on the particulars of respective registrable persons to the Registrar or its respective CSP, as the case may be.
+Ordinary Resident Companies are the only companies permitted to engage the Registrar to assist them to establish and maintain their beneficial ownership registers.
 Ordinary resident companies may engage a CSP to provide this service.

-24. All other types of companies (i.e. exempted companies, ordinary non-resident companies, limited liability companies and companies registered as special economic zone companies under the Special Economic Zones Law (2017 Revision)) are required by the Relevant Laws to engage a CSP to assist them to establish and maintain their beneficial ownership registers.
+23. All other types of companies (i.e. exempted companies, ordinary non-resident companies, limited liability companies, and companies registered as special economic zone companies under the Special Economic Zones Law (2017 Revision)) are required to engage a CSP to assist them to establish and maintain their beneficial ownership registers.